firebase/genkit/docs/config.md

 });
 ```

-In `plugins` you specify an array of plugins that will be made available to the
+In `plugins`, you specify an array of plugins that will be available to the
 framework.
-Plugins provide features such as: models, retrievers, indexers, flow
+Plugins provide features such as models, retrievers, indexers, flow
 state stores, and trace stores.
-One plugin can provide more than one thing, and
+One plugin can provide more than one feature,
-even more than one instance of that thing.
+and even more than one instance of that feature.

 `flowStateStore` tells Genkit which plugin to use for persisting flow states.
-The `firebase` plugin provides a Firestore implementation.
+The `firebase` plugin provides a Cloud Firestore implementation.

 `traceStore` (similar to `flowStateStore`) tells Genkit which plugin to use for
 persisting traces.
-The `firebase` plugin provides a Firestore implementation.
+The `firebase` plugin provides a Cloud Firestore
+implementation.

 `enableTracingAndMetrics` instructs the framework to perform OpenTelemetry
 instrumentation and enable trace collection.

-`logLevel` specifies the verbosity level of the framework level logging.
+`logLevel` specifies the verbosity of framework-level logging.
+Sometimes it's
-Sometimes it's useful when troubleshooting to see more detailed log messages;
+useful when troubleshooting to see more detailed log messages; set it to
-set it to `debug`.
+`debug`.